EDITOR: Effective and Interpretable Prompt Inversion for Text-to-Image Diffusion Models: Introduction

-In contrast, we propose a prompt inversion method, called EDITOR, for text-to-image diffusion models to effectively generate prompts that are both accurate and elegant.
-The overall process starts by initializing the latent embedding using a pre-trained image captioning model.
-Then, we optimize the prompts to recover a more accurate and contextually appropriate prompt.
-In particular, as shown in~\autoref{fig:editor_opt}, we first initialize the latent text embedding, process it through transformer layers to obtain the contextualized embedding, then apply gradient-based optimization to obtain the reconstructed embedding, and finally invert it back to the text space using a trained embedding-to-text model~\cite{morris2023text}.
-These three steps work together to ensure that the inverted prompt maintains coherence and interpretability. \autoref{fig:intro_fig} illustrates examples of our prompt inversion result and comparison with existing work~\cite{10.5555/3666122.3668341, ph2p2024cvpr}.
-Compared to baselines, our method produces much more coherent and interpretable prompts.
+In this paper, we propose a new prompt inversion method, called EDITOR, for text-to-image diffusion models to effectively generate prompts that are both accurate and elegant.
+Instead of projecting the embeddings back to the prompts at every iteration as done by existing approaches~\cite{10.5555/3666122.3668341, ph2p2024cvpr}, EDITOR directly \textbf{optimizes the representation in the continuous space} (e.g., contextual embeddings).
+This ensures that the optimized embeddings are optimal and can induce the intended image.
+To obtain discrete prompts, EDITOR leverages an embedding-to-text model~\cite{morris2023text} for projection.
+Unlike prior work, which simply projects embeddings to their nearest prompts---causing substantial discrepancies---we utilize text-representation pairs collected from the subject diffusion model to train our embedding-to-text model.
+Additionally, EDITOR is equipped with a correction model that iteratively refines prompts, pulling their embeddings closer to their originally optimized counterparts.
+This design ensures that \textit{the optimized representation can be projected into an in-distribution space} and is therefore more semantically aligned with the original prompt. \cref{fig:optimization} illustrates the comparison between existing approaches and our method EDITOR in optimizing embeddings and obtaining prompts. \cref{fig:intro_fig} presents examples of our prompt inversion result and comparison with PH2P~\cite{ph2p2024cvpr}.
+Compared to the baselines, our method produces much more coherent and interpretable prompts.
 Furthermore, the reverse-engineering step ensures that the generated prompt remains semantically aligned with the target image, offering improved image quality compared to directly using an image captioning model.